The Virtual Element Method for the 3D Resistive Magnetohydrodynamic model: Virtual element spaces for the electromagnetic equations

-can be interpreted as a (quartic) function of $(\uvh,\Bvh,\Evh)$ using the algebraic form of equations~\eqref{eq:VEM:weak:A}, \eqref{eq:VEM:weak:C} and inverting the corresponding ``mass'' matrices.
-Therefore, substituting~\eqref{eq:VEM:weak:B} with equation \eqref{new:L:timeeq}, and recalling that~${\bf E}_{h,0}$ is known, yields an equivalent system.
-The final system is a first order Cauchy problem on the finite-dimensional variable~$(\uvh,\Bvh,\Evh)$, the nonlinearity being of quartic type.
-Thanks to Proposition~\ref{proposition:stability-discrete}, asserting that the potential discrete solutions to the system cannot blow up in finite time, the nonlinearity is uniformly Lipschitz.
-The existence and uniqueness result (for finite times) follows from the standard ODE theory in finite dimension.
+Consequently, \eqref{rewritten-system} is a first order Cauchy problem in~$(\uvh, \Bvh, \Evh)$ with quartic right-hand side.
+Proposition~\ref{proposition:stability-discrete} asserts that the solutions to the system (if they exist) cannot blow up in finite time.
+Thus, the nonlinearity on the right-hand side is uniformly Lipschitz.
+For finite times, existence and uniqueness follow from the standard ODE theory in finite dimension; see, e.g., \cite[Section~$9.2$]{Layton-book}.